If you subscribe now, you will get:

 All of the above, plus a 44 turn Campaign Game!
 Don't miss this one.

-The Annual this year will also include Siege at An Loc, 1972 as a bonus game, and articles will cover both.
+This Annual also includes Siege at An Loc, 1972 as a bonus game, and articles cover both.
 Also included are articles by Phil Jelley on the siege of Londonderry and a lavish survey of solitaire games by Paul Aceto.

 You may also be interested in this product: